 Will my child be able to return to public school after a year or two?

 Students with a learning disability are provided with accommodations and are taught skills and strategies to help them succeed.
 Over time, students learn to advocate for themselves to access the necessary accommodations.

-Rundle Studio offers high-quality curricular online education for students with learning disabilities, ADHD and/or ASD for grades 7 and 8.
+Rundle Studio offers high-quality curricular online education for students with learning disabilities, ADHD and/or ASD.
 Each year our online school will expand to graduation.
 All courses that are necessary for postsecondary education will be available in our high school program.

 In addition, our students have a broad range of co-curricular opportunities that allow for development in the arts, athletic, and leadership capacities.
 We hope that students find their home at Rundle Studio and graduate as proud Rundle Studio graduates!